Introduction to Device OS

 New features, security patches, and bug fixes are introduced to new versions of Device OS regularly by the Particle team.
 These changes to Device OS are bundled into releases that are versioned using semantic versioning best practices.

 Each release is documented thoroughly to give you a comprehensive picture of what has changed in the new version.
-For a full list of Device OS releases and their descriptions, please check out the release page on GitHub for the firmware repository.
+For a full list of Device OS releases and their descriptions, see the Device OS version guide.

 Firmware modules